Dog Age Calculator

 Updated Aging Research

 A 2020 study from the University of California San Diego used DNA methylation patterns to create a more precise age conversion.
-Their formula – 16 × ln(dog age) + 31 – suggests that dogs age very rapidly in their first year (a 1-year-old dog is roughly 31 in human years) and then the rate slows down considerably.
+Their formula, 16 x ln(dog age) + 31, describes dogs aging fast in the first year (a 1-year-old dog is roughly 31 in human years) and then slowing considerably.
 By age 4, a dog is equivalent to about 53 in human years.
 After that, each additional year adds roughly 4 to 5 human years depending on breed and size.

 Life Stages of Dogs

 Puppyhood lasts from birth to roughly 6 to 12 months depending on breed size (larger breeds mature more slowly).
 Adolescence continues until 1 to 2 years.
 Adult dogs are in their prime from 2 to roughly 6–7 years for large breeds and 8–10 years for small breeds.
 Senior status begins around 7 years for large dogs and 10 years for small dogs.
-Understanding your dog's life stage helps guide nutrition, exercise, and veterinary care decisions – senior dogs benefit from joint supplements, adjusted calorie intake, and more frequent health screenings.
+Understanding your dog's life stage guides nutrition, exercise, and veterinary care.
+Senior dogs benefit from joint supplements, adjusted calorie intake, and more frequent health screenings.

 Frequently asked questions